Rounak-08-Hritu/Assignment_5_PH/README.md

 [2, 4, 6]

 filter():
 'filter()' creates a new array.
-It keeps only the items that match a condition
+It keeps only the items that match a condition.

 Example:
 const nums = [1, 2, 3, 4];
 const even = nums.filter(num => num % 2 === 0);